Client Guide: Scrapbooking 101

 If Emerald City Scrapbooking sounds like the right fit for you, send us an email or request using the online form.
 You will receive a response within 48 hours, by phone or email, requesting more information about your scrapbook needs.
 The designer will ask a series of questions about the items you wish to scrapbook, your timeline for completion, and your budget.

 After the first consultation, we will schedule an in-person meeting to finalize the details.
-The client objectives of this meeting are to view sample scrapbooks and cards, turn over photographs and items to the designer, and sign a service contract.
+The purposes of this meeting are to view sample scrapbooks and cards, turn over photographs and items to the designer, and sign a service contract.
+This can be done virtually or by phone.

 The cost of a personalized scrapbook is based on an hourly rate for the designer’s time.
 The generic layouts and greeting cards are priced per page or per card.